ferryvan/sshToTermuxWithMacAddr.ps1/README.md

 1. Search MAC Addr in Arp Cache
 2. Try host discovey on 192.168.1.2-253 (using nmap)
-3. Ssh ip -p port
+3. `ssh ip -p port`

 Need:
 - nmap for windows >= 7.80 (https://nmap.org)
 - powershell >= 7 (https://microsoft.com/PowerShell)

 Use:
-- change SETTINGS and ./sshtermux.ps1
+- change SETTINGS and `./sshtermux.ps1`
-- make sure that your termux sshd is online
+- make sure that your termux `sshd` is online

 Other:
-- all this directory to $PATH
+- add this directory to $PATH
-- New-Alias -Name 'tm' -Value 'sshtermux.ps1'
+- `New-Alias -Name 'tm' -Value 'sshtermux.ps1'`
-- now you can use the commond "tm" to connect to your termux
+- now you can use the commond `tm` to connect to your termux

 enjoy!